 C-type asteroids are rich in carbon and are where most meteorites on Earth originated.
 The OSIRIS-REx and Hayabusa 2 missions have previously collected samples from C-type asteroids to bring back to our planet for study.

 What are D-type and P-type asteroids?

-It will also inspect two D-type asteroids, which are named Leucus and Orus, and three P-type asteroids, one named Polymele and a binary asteroid pair orbiting one another called Patroclus and Menoetius.
+It will also inspect two D-type asteroids, which are named Leucus and Orus, and three P-type asteroids: one named Polymele, which sports a tiny moon currently nicknamed Shaun, and a binary asteroid pair orbiting one another called Patroclus and Menoetius.

 D-type and P-type asteroids are much redder than C-type asteroids and are hypothesized to be rich in organic and volatile elements.
 No mission has ever flown past a D- or P-type asteroid before.